deas/flux-conductr/README.md

 # Flux Conductr - GitOps Everything 🧪

-The primary goal of this project is to excersize orchestration of components playing with Flux based [GitOps](https://gitops.tech).
+The primary goal of this project is to excersize and experiment with [GitOps](https://gitops.tech) orchestration of components with Flux.
 As such, I consider localhost experience (hence `kind` and maybe `k3s` soon) very important.
 Given that, some elements may be useful in CI context.
 Most things however, should play nice on bigger or even produtive environments as well.

-A secondary goal is offering a playground for experimentation - still broadly scoped to Flux.
-At the moment, experimenation targets Terraform, Crossplane, Cilium and Knative - amongst other things. ;)
+A secondary goal is offering a general playground for experimentation - still broadly scoped to Flux.
+At the moment, this targets Terraform, Crossplane, Cilium and Knative - amongst other things. ;)

 This repo is mostly based on [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example).
 The docs over there should still be pretty accurate.